j-ameyi/jameyi-web/content/authors/admin/_index.md

 I was born and raised in Accra, Ghana where I received my B.S. in Mathematics and Statistics from [Ghana's premier university](https://www.ug.edu.gh/).
 From there, I obtained my [M.S. in Applied Statistics & Analytics](https://www.cmich.edu/colleges/se/STAD/graduateprograms/misappliedstatisticsandanalytics/Pages/default.aspx) at Central Michigan University, Mount Pleasant, MI.

 Starting Fall 2021, I will be a first year student in the [Ph.D.
-Biostatistics](https://biostatprograms.osu.edu/) program at [The Ohio State University](https://www.osu.edu/), Columbus, Ohio (*Go Bucks!*).
+Biostatistics](https://biostatprograms.osu.edu/) program at The Ohio State University in Columbus, Ohio (*Go Bucks!*).
 I am honored to be the receipient of the **Dr. Gary G. & Mrs. Carolyn J. Koch Fellowship award** in the [College of Public Health](https://cph.osu.edu/) for the 2021-2022 academic year.
-My broad research interests include Bayesian Analysis, Statistical Computing, Adaptive Clinical Trials and High-dimensional Data Analysis, with applications in public health.
+My broad research interests are in Bayesian methods, bioinformatics, statistical genetics, high-dimensional data analysis, statistical computing and graphics.

-In my spare time, I like to listen to music, spend time with my friends and family or go out for a walk.
+In my spare time, I like to travel, listen to music, spend time with my friends and family or go out for a walk.
 I also enjoy playing soccer and watching the Ghanaian and English Premier Leagues.

  {{< icon name="download" pack="fas" >}} You may find a copy of my CV {{< staticref "uploads/CV.pdf" "newtab" >}}here{{< /staticref >}}.